 I've taught workshops of 12 to 250+ and spoken to groups of up to 800.
-I have blog on Medium with a combined 5k+ followers; most popular article has 24k claps.
+I have 5k+ followers on Medium; my most popular article has 24k claps.
 I'm currently at work on a book titled "Powerful Woman Confident Man."

 What are the new skillsets for men and women in intimate coupledom